You can work with your school’s SSD coordinator to request accommodations for taking your AP Exams.

 Most students who receive accommodations in school receive the same accommodations for College Board tests.
 Speak to your school’s SSD coordinator to determine if accommodations will be needed.

 Ask your school to request accommodations for you.

 Your school’s SSD coordinator will be able to place the request for you via our online portal.
 You are your own best advocate for ensuring that you receive the testing accommodations you need.
 Discuss your needs with your SSD coordinator as early as possible before the deadline and be sure to confirm with them that everything has been submitted.
 They’ll be able to alert you when your request is approved.

-To submit a request without your school’s involvement, families must request a paper Student Eligibility Form from their counselor or SSD.
+To submit a request without your school’s involvement, download a paper form from the SSD website.

 Gather documentation, if requested.